how-to backgroundHow to Invoice a Company: Steps and Examples

 Just in case you don’t already have all the types of invoices memorized (just kidding), here’s a small list of the different kinds of invoices:

-• Pro Forma Invoice: An invoice provided before services are finished, to give an estimate of time and cost
+• Pro Forma Invoice: An invoice provided before services are finished, giving an estimate of time and cost.
+For a deeper understanding and a free template, explore our complete guide to proforma invoices.

 2. Title

 This might seem pretty obvious, the second step after figuring out what kind of invoice to use is to actually label it as an invoice.
-You’d be surprised by how many people forget to do that…
+So clearly label the document as an "Invoice" to avoid confusion with quotes or other communications.
+You’d be surprised by how many people forget to do that… Use a bold, larger font for the title and place it at the top of the document for immediate visibility.

 3. Include Business Information